To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Cyber Security Safety Tips

-Here are some basic cyber security tips and tricks to help you prevent a personal data breach.
+Here are some basic tips and tricks to help you prevent a personal data breach.

-- Put a lock on your (smart) home – Your router is the primary entrance into your residence for cybercriminals.
+Your router is the primary entrance into your residence for cybercriminals.
 At a minimum, you should have a password that is unique and secure.
-To take it a few steps further, you can also enable multi-factor login or better yet get a firewall for your smart home hub that acts as a shield to protect anything that’s connected to your WiFi via a wireless connection or your smart home hub.
+To take it a few steps further, you can also enable multi-factor login or better yet get a firewall for your smart home hub that acts as a shield to protect anything that’s connected to your WiFi via a wireless connection or your smart home hub or smart speaker.

 - Get them started on the right foot – Before unboxing or passing down a device to them, set it up with all the security settings and parental controls to ensure they aren’t opening up a can of worms when they power up.